XuuXiaolan/CodeRebirth/Plugin/Thunderstore/README.md

 ## Credits - Zort

-The 4 Instrument models, music and zort playermodel are from the game "Zort" by Londer Software.
+The 4 Instrument models and music are from the game "Zort" by Londer Software.

 ## Credits - Misc Models